milescb/traccc-aaS/standalone/README.md

 $INSTALLDIR/bin/traccc_seq_example_cuda --detector-file=$DATADIR/tml_detector/trackml-detector.csv --digitization-file=$DATADIR/tml_detector/default-geometric-config-generic.json --input-directory=$DATADIR/tml_pixels/
 ```

 Running without the option `--use-detray-detector` does not run track fitting or track finding.
+The CPU version of this executable is `$INSTALLDIR/bin/traccc_seq_example` and can be run exactly the same as above.